 Although this article is written specifically for BSNL customers, all terms such as Plan Validity, GP1, and GP2 apply to other mobile service providers as well.

 The term of validity of the plan is the period during which your SIM card is active from the date of its activation.
 During this period of validity, the customer may make or receive calls and SMS messages under the planned tariff.

 Each prepaid mobile customer can select a specific plan while activating the SIM card.
 They may continue to be enrolled in a specific tariff plan as they wish if that particular plan exists.

-If the specific plan is canceled by BSNL or any other telecommunications provider if you have a subscription to any other network, the customer will be automatically registered as decided by the telecommunications company.
+If the specific plan is cancelled by BSNL or any other telecommunications provider if you have a subscription to any other network, the customer will be automatically registered as decided by the telecommunications company.

 All of these plans offer different calling benefits to customers with varying durations of validity.

 State indicates the status of your SIM card subscription, and whether or not it is active.